zerobox-ai/rembg-greenscreen/README.md

   <img src="https://raw.githubusercontent.com/danielgatis/rembg/master/examples/girl-3.jpg" width="100" />
   <img src="https://raw.githubusercontent.com/danielgatis/rembg/master/examples/girl-3.out.png" width="100" />
 </p>

 ### Tim Scarfe - Video Virtual Green Screen Version
+S
 I have created a PowerShell script which will (on Windows)

 * Take any MP4 video file and convert it to a transparent low quality MOV which you can use as an alpha matte in Premiere